SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-models.md

 When you navigate to the **Asset model samples** page following **Configuration > Asset models > Asset model samples**, you see a list of samples with name, description and tags associated with it.

 To view the sample, click the menu icon <i class="dlt-c8y-icon-menu-vertical text-muted icon-20"></i> at the top right of sample name and click **View**.
 In the resulting dialog, you see a list of asset models.
 Initially, the asset models in the list are collapsed.
-Click the expand icon to the left of each asset model to view the complete hierarchy.
+Click the expand icon <i class="dlt-c8y-icon-forward text-primary icon-20"></i> to the left of each asset model to view the complete hierarchy.
 Click **Import** to import the asset models in the sample.

 Alternatively, to import the asset models in the sample without a preview, click the menu icon <i class="dlt-c8y-icon-menu-vertical text-muted icon-20"></i> at the top right of sample name and then click **Convert to asset model**.